 It’s important to set milestones and track your progress.
 During this phase, you’ll see if the brand positioning work you’ve done resonates with your target audience.
 Plan to make adjustments to your branding and messaging as needed.

 Every SaaS company needs to have an automated onboarding process.
 Very few companies or users will jump in without a thorough understanding of what your product has to offer.

-There are several tips and tricks that you can try, but at the very minimum, your onboarding process should include:
+There are several tips and tricks that you can try, but at the very minimum, your customer onboarding process should include:

 - Quick sign-ups